Xenosaga: Pied Piper: Synopsis

-Pied Piper is set a century before the events of Xenosaga Episode I; taking place 4000 years in the future, humanity has left Earth and established civilization in another part of the Milky Way galaxy under the rule of the Galaxy Federation.
-The story follows Federal Police Special Operations member Jan Sauer investigating a series of terrorist attacks on the Federation's hyperspace transport network U.M.N..
-The man behind the terrorist attacks is a mysterious figure called Voyager, whose U.M.N.-based crimes are accompanied by cruel attacks on civilian women and children.
-As he continues to investigate, Jan is forced to navigate sensitive political negotiations between the Federation and the Immigrant Fleet theocracy, who worship an ancient artifact called the Zohar.
-Jan's investigations reveal Voyager's identity as Erich Webster, a member of their team whose addiction to information led him to become what he is in search of the god-like entity U-DO.
-On the point of death after his Congress contact Dmitri Yuriev stops providing him with the drugs necessary to counter U-DO's influence, Erich manipulates the Immigrant Fleet to communicate with U-DO through the Zohar.
-Rejected by U-DO, he is instead granted a new life as a being called a Testament by Wilhelm, immortal CEO of Vector Industries.
-Having killed everyone close to Jan including his wife and son, Voyager asks him to choose between eternal life as a Testament or being killed by him; Jan instead shoots himself.
+Pied Piper is set a century before the events of Xenosaga Episode I; taking place 4,000 years in the future, humanity has left Earth and established civilization in another part of the Milky Way galaxy under the rule of the Galaxy Federation.
+The story follows Federal Police Special Operations member Jan Sauer as he investigates a series of terrorist attacks on the Federation's hyperspace transport network U.M.N. by the mysterious Voyager, whose U.M.N.-based crimes are accompanied by cruel attacks on civilian women and children.
+As he investigates, Jan navigates sensitive political negotiations between the Federation and the Immigrant Fleet theocracy, who worship an ancient artifact called the Zohar.
+Jan's investigations reveal Voyager's identity as Erich Webster, a member of their team whose addiction to information led him to search for the godlike entity U-DO.
+On the verge of death after his Congress contact Dmitri Yuriev stops providing him with the drugs necessary to counter U-DO's influence, Erich manipulates the Immigrant Fleet into communicating with U-DO through the Zohar.
+Rejected by U-DO, he is granted new life as a being called a Testament by Wilhelm, the immortal CEO of Vector Industries.
+Having killed everyone close to Jan, including his wife and son, Voyager asks him to choose between eternal life as a Testament or being killed by him; Jan instead shoots himself.
 Jan is later resurrected as the cyborg Ziggurat 8, playing a key role in the events of the Xenosaga trilogy.
-Ziggurat 8's history with Voyager is alluded to when the characters cross paths throughout the series, but it is not explained fully until Xenosaga Episode III, which includes an extensive plot summary of Pied Piper and major character profiles.